yangby-cryptape/forcerelay-verifier/config.md

 - `rpc_port` - The port to run the JSON-RPC server on.
 By default, Helios will use port 8545.

 - `checkpoint` - The latest checkpoint.
 This should be a trusted checkpoint that is no greater than ~2 weeks old.
 If you are unsure what checkpoint to use, you can skip this option and set either `load_external_fallback` or `fallback` values (described below) to fetch a checkpoint.
 Though this is not recommended and less secure.

-- `data_dir` - The directory to store the checkpoint database in.
-If not provided, Helios will use "~/.helios/data/<NETWORK>", where `<NETWORK>` is the network.
-It is recommended to set this directory to a persistent location mapped to a fast storage device.

 - `max_checkpoint_age` - The maximum age of a checkpoint in seconds.
 If the checkpoint is older than this, Helios will attempt to fetch a new checkpoint.